 Pace of Play:

 Play at Good Pace and Keep Up.
 Players should play at a good pace.
 The Committee may establish pace of play guidelines that all players should follow.
-The pace of play for Sharon Country Club has been set at four hours and twenty minutes for an 18 hole round and two hours and ten minutes for 9 hole rounds.
+The pace of play for Sharon Country Club has been set at four hours and ten minutes for an 18 hole round and two hours for 9 hole rounds.
 It is a group's responsibility to keep up with the group in front.
-If it loses a clear hole and it is delaying the group behind, it should invite the group behind to play through, irrespective of the number of players in that group.
+If it falls behind by a full hole and it is delaying the group behind, it should invite the group behind to play through, irrespective of the number of players in that group.